 The Blurb plug-in for Adobe InDesign allows you to create a blank template for your Blurb books, in the correct size and format we require.
 All you have to do is add your content and upload the PDF to Blurb.

-Using the plug-in will give you the best possible print results, so if you have InDesign CS3 or above, we highly recommend you download and install the plug-in.
+Using the plug-in will give you the best possible print results, so if you have CS2019 or newer, we highly recommend you download and install the plug-in.

 If you have previous Blurb InDesign projects and want to open them in the plug-in see our instructions.